 A regular outlet is a 15-amp outlet that you will normally see in any household and workplace.
 It can come as duplex receptacles.
 It is recommended to plug in small appliances and lamps.
+Have you been wondered whether you can plug your welder into your household outlet?

 Can You Plug a Welder into a Regular 120 Volt and Other Outlet?